 Amanda believes there are three key ingredients at the heart of her current work as CoLabs’ Director of Social Innovation; action-learning, conscious leadership and collaboration for collective impact.
 This year she has consolidated in these areas by undertaking a Clore Social Leader Fellowship – which included a secondment to Canada that has broadened her horizons, and taught her more about leading collaboration for social change than she could ever have hoped for.
 That said, she is already dreaming up new ways of applying this learning in service of the CoLab tribe, and using her “tell it like it is” Mancunian superpowers to share the love with all those who use the facility, so that they get what they need to flourish.

-Fiona completed a degree in adult and community learning with a focus on education as tool for social change and has worked across the region designing and delivering a range of adult and community learning provision.
-In the last 5 years Fiona has worked in management and strategic development of learning and innovation in the VCSE and is now Director of Learning and Innovation at CoLab.
+Fiona has a degree in adult and community learning with a focus on education as tool for social change.
+Currently she is using this knowledge and CoLab experience whilst studying a MA in Education and Leadership.
+She has worked locally, nationally and internationally designing and faciltating a range of adult and community learning provision.
+Fiona is priviliged to be Director of Learning and Innovation at CoLab.

 Fiona is also a mum to 2 teenage boys and has put the hours in beside cold rugby pitches, being a one person Uber service and pretending to laugh at terrible you tube videos.

 Amy joined Colab Exeter in 2017 after relocating back to Devon from London.
 Her background is in adult social care and support work for people with learning disabilities and autism.
 Starting out as a volunteer in 2000 Amy has worked for a variety of organisations delivering therapuetic and learning support activities to children and adults with multiple and complex needs in learning and daytime activity settings.